What You Can Do to Ease Your Dog’s Stress and Anxiety

 Seek Professional Help

 If your dog is still anxious, you should consider seeking professional help.
 They will be able to provide you with more specific advice on how to help your dog and may recommend medication or other treatment options if necessary.
-Some treatments may be calming sprays, hemp oil for dogs, or specific anti-anxiety medications.
+Some treatments may be calming chews, relaxing sprays, hemp oil for dogs, or specific anti-anxiety medications.

 In Summary